Seranthony Domínguez: Toronto Blue Jays

-On July 29, 2025, in between a doubleheader between the Orioles and Toronto Blue Jays, Domínguez was traded to the Blue Jays in exchange for pitching prospect Juaron Watts-Brown.
-During the second game of the doubleheader, he tossed a scoreless inning against his former team.
-Domínguez pitched in 24 games for Toronto, logging a 2-1 record and 3.00 ERA with 25 strikeouts over 21 innings of work.
+On July 29, 2025, in between a doubleheader between the Orioles and Toronto Blue Jays, Domínguez and cash were traded to the Blue Jays for pitching prospect Juaron Watts-Brown.
+During the second game of the doubleheader, Domínguez tossed a scoreless inning against his former team.
+Domínguez pitched in 24 games for Toronto, logging a 2–1 record and 3.00 ERA with 25 strikeouts over 21 innings pitched.
+He gave up a go-ahead grand slam to Eugenio Suárez of the Seattle Mariners in Game 5 of the American League Championship Series.
+Domínguez went 2–0 in the postseason, winning Game 1 of the World Series but blowing a save in the seventh inning of the 18-inning Game 3.

+Chicago White Sox

+On January 29, 2026, Domínguez signed a two-year, $20 million contract with the Chicago White Sox.
+Domínguez made 43 appearances for the White Sox, compiling a 4–3 record and 3.99 ERA with 47 strikeouts and 12 saves across 38 1/3 innings pitched.

+Seattle Mariners

+On August 1, 2026, the White Sox traded Domínguez, Nolan Jones, and Boston Smith to the Seattle Mariners in exchange for Luis Castillo.
+Domínguez gave up two home runs and four runs in his first outing for the Mariners.

+International career

+Domínguez pitched for the Dominican Republic national team in the 2026 World Baseball Classic.
+He was 1–0, pitching four scoreless innings in four games as his team finished third.

 Pitching style

 Domínguez threw four pitches throughout the early half of his career: a four-seam fastball and a sinker, both of which reached up to 101 mph; a slider that averaged 89 mph and had generated a whiff rate of above 50% since his debut in 2018; and a seldom-used changeup at 90–92 mph.
-In 2025, he began throwing a sweeper in lieu of his slider and added a splitter and curveball to his arsenal, greatly improving his performance against left-handed hitters.
+In 2025, he began throwing a sweeper instead of his slider and added a splitter and curveball to his arsenal, greatly improving his performance against left-handed hitters.

 Personal life

-Domínguez is married to Sarahi Dominguez.
-They have two sons.
+Domínguez and his wife have two sons.